 The Snow-Maidens of Hawaiian mythology were each given a mountain on the Big Island by their father Wakea, and they (particularly Poliahu) are widely noted for their beauty, but they are generally benevolent.

 Maribelle in Fire Emblem Awakening.
 At first glance, she's a cold Rich Bitch, and she definitely cares a lot about fancy pleasures when you send her shopping, but her supports show that she does care for others deeply.
 She especially cares for Lissa, whom she views as her best friend, and is looking out for the men who might be in love with her because she wants her to be happy, too.
-Even though her Rich Bitch moments do show a few times, they're vastly overshadowed by the amount of times she shows this trope.
+Even though she has a few Rich Bitch moments, they're vastly overshadowed by the amount of times she shows this trope.

 Super Mario Bros. has Princess Peachnote "Princess Toadstool" in North America and Europe until Super Mario 64.
 She's quite attractive, and judging by the fancy dresses she wears, the big castle she owns and the fact that she's a princess, she's probably stinking rich too.
 However, she's depicted as sweet, gentle and will do anything for her friends, and despite being so pretty and rich, she's in love with a chubby, short plumber.note Either that, or they are simply good friends, depending on who you ask.
 She's also willing to be nice to Bowser fairly often despite the numerous times he has kidnapped her.

 Estelle from Tales of Vesperia, who had never left the imperial city (and possibly not even the palace!) and had only read about the other parts of the world, yet when she goes out and sees sick and injured people, her first response is using her Healing Artes on them.